MicrosoftDocs/azure-docs/articles/active-directory/devices/overview.md

 ---
 # What is a device identity?

-A device identity is an object in Azure Active Directory (Azure AD).
-That object gives an organization information they can use when making access or configuration decisions.
+A [device identity](/graph/api/resources/device?view=graph-rest-1.0) is an object in Azure Active Directory (Azure AD).
+This device object is similar to users, groups, or applications.
+A device identity gives administrators information they can use when making access or configuration decisions.

 There are three ways to get a device identity: